DustinDiazLopez/validator-utility/README.md

 //  (1) objects will be truncated, and
 //  (2) arrays will not be processed (i.e., an empty array will be returned). validator.configure(
-  100, // max deep depth (can be Infinity)
-  100, // max array depth (can be Infinity) true, // supress warrning about truncated object or unprocessed arrays ['/'], // values to NOT escape (can be an empty array) );
+  100, // max deep depth (can be Infinity - default) 100, // max array depth (can be Infinity - default) true, // supress warrning about truncated object or unprocessed arrays (false - default) ['/'], // values to NOT escape (can be an empty array - default) ); // .configure(...) is optional

 // ...